Existence of unbiased resilient estimators in discrete quantum systems: Conditions of the existence of estimators

 So we have a system of equations equivalent to the one for a classical probability distribution with $\frac{N(N+1)}{2}$ support points.
 As before if this system of equations cannot be solved the QBhB variance will go to infinity.
 On the other hand, if the first $\frac{N(N+1)}{2}-1$ derivatives are linearly independent, for all $n>\frac{N(N+1)}{2}-1$ one has that $n^{th}$order QBhB is equal to $\frac{N(N+1)}{2}-1$ order QBhB.
 The difference between the quantum and classical cases is that in the former we have the freedom to choose a measurement.
 This extra freedom implies that the highest relevant QBhB bound --which gives a different bound than lower orders-- is lifted in the quantum case because $N-1<\frac{N(N+1)}{2}-1$.

-Let us elaborate more on this because at first glance the result may seem to be at odds with the classical case.
-After projective measurements, one deals with $N$ point probability distributions.
-Therefore, the results derived in the classical setting must also apply, so it might seem that there will be a contradiction to what we stated here.
-To solve this apparent contradiction, we explain why $N$ order QBh bound need not be equal to the $N-1$ one.
-The key point is that to compute the $N$ and the $N+1$ order QBhB, different measurements have to be performed, giving different probability distributions $P_N$ and $P_{N+1}$.
-This extra freedom in the measurements is what gives the quantum systems more non-trivial information, or in other words, the maximal order for which QBhB gives different information is higher than for classical scenarios.
-Thus, since $P_N$ and $P_ {N+1}$ are different probability distributions, there is no discrepancy with what we presented in section \eqref{3A}.
+Let us elaborate further on this because, at first glance, the result may seem to be at odds with the classical case.
+After projective measurements, one deals with \(N\)-point probability distributions.
+Therefore, the results derived in the classical setting must also apply, and it might seem that there is a contradiction to what we stated here.

+To resolve this apparent contradiction, we explain why the \(N\)-order quantum Bhattacharyya bound (QBhB) need not be equal to the \((N-1)\)-order QBhB.
+The key point is that, to compute the \(N\)- and \((N+1)\)-order QBhB, different measurements have to be performed, resulting in different probability distributions \(P_N\) and \(P_{N+1}\).
+This extra freedom in the choice of measurements allows quantum systems to access more non-trivial information.
+In other words, the maximal order for which the QBhB provides distinct information is higher than in classical scenarios.
+Thus, since \(P_N\) and \(P_{N+1}\) are different probability distributions, there is no discrepancy with what we presented in Section~\ref{3A}.